 Use these resources to cast an informed vote in the next election!

-Printed LWVSA Voters Guides are distributed to San Antonio library branches, the Bibliotechs, and many locations where the San Antonio Current is available.generally about two weeks before Early Voting begins.
+Printed LWVSA Voters Guides for the November 2 election will be available in October at San Antonio library branches, the Bibliotechs, and some locations where you find the San Antonio Current.

-Read below about using VOTE411 to make side by side comparisons of Voters Guide candidate responses and printing your individualized ballot with your choices marked.
+Read below about using VOTE411.org to make side by side comparisons of Voters Guide candidate responses and printing your individualized ballot with your choices marked.

 VOTE411 is an award-winning, one-stop, nonpartisan election information resource for all 50 states maintained by the League of Women Voters Education Fund to help you be an informed voter.
 Comprehensive information about the particulars of voting in Texas is available year-round in English and Spanish.